hodehoujolive/behatium/README.md

 * $arg2 : value

 ```
-Then I filled the id "field_id" field with "jolivé hodehou"
+And I fill the input of id "id" with the value "valueis"
 ```

-## I filled the type :arg1 field with :arg2
+## I fill the input of type :arg1 with the value :arg

 Remplir le champ grace à son type

-* $arg1 : id
+* $arg1 : type
 * $arg2 : value

 ```
-Then I filled the type "password" field with "MotDePasse"
+And I fill the input of type "password" with the value :"motdepasse"
 ```

-## I filled the placeholder :field field with :value
+## I fill the input of placeholder :arg1 with the value :value

 Remplir le champ grace à son placeholder